arpitbbhayani/articles/blogs/copy-on-write.md

 ![Copy-on-Write a Binary Tree](https://user-images.githubusercontent.com/4745789/80869877-7606fb80-8cc0-11ea-8a9b-2b7312a59f11.png)

-Copy on write is just a semantic, the implementation of this semantic depends on the data structure and the usecase.
-CoW with trees could be implemented as shown above, for Linked List things are very similar to Trees becoase everything is just a pointer.
-In arrays

 > Fun fact: You can model Time Travel using Copy-on-Write semantics.

-## CoW in Data Structures
-Persistent Data Structures is hwere
-There are data strucutes that upon updation creates a new copy instead of making an in-place update.
-For example: adding a new element in array, we create a new copy.
-Why such data strutures are needed?

 # Why shouldn't we Copy-on-Write
 CoW is an expensive process if done aggressively.
 If on every single write, we create a copy then in a system that is write heavy, things could go out of hand very soon.
 A lot of CPU cycles will be occupied for garbage collections.